psmyrdek/blog/content/pages/o-mnie.md

 comments: false
 type: "page"

-title: "O mnie"
+title: "About Me"
-description: "Kim jestem, czym się zajmuję oraz po co mi ten blog?"
+description: "Learn more about this blog and the author behind it."

 date: 2018-12-27T21:25:39+01:00

-url: "/o-mnie/"
+url: "/about-me/"
 ---

 <img src="/images/shared/profile.jpg" alt="Zdjęcie profilowe" class="profile-pic"/>